wangyf6891/LTH-MRS/README.md

 # LTH-MRS
-This is an implemention for our IJIS(International Journal of intelligent Systems) special issue paper "Exploring Lottery Ticket Hypothesis in Media Recommender Systems" based on pytorch.
-[Paper in arXiv.](https://arxiv.org/abs/2108.00944)
+This is our pytorch implemention for the paper:

+Yanfang Wang, Yongduo Sui, Xiang Wang, Zhenguang Liu, Xiangnan He.
+Exploring lottery ticket hypothesis in media recommender systems, [Paper in International Journal of Intelligent Systems](https://doi.org/10.1002/int.22827) or [Paper in arXiv](https://arxiv.org/abs/2108.00944).
+International Journal of intelligent Systems (IJIS) 2021.

 ## Requirements
 + pytorch == 1.4.0+cu100